nislab/gensync/run/QUESTIONS.md

 ## Questions
 - Can we get some reasonable default SCOPE configurations from the team at Northeastern to run scenarios with?
+  - [April 26th, 2022]: Yes, they have updated `/share/nas/common/scope.tar.gz`.
 - Once we get SCOPE working, will we be able to ping two UEs on different BSs?
+  - Yes.
 - Can SCOPE run scenarios on its own or should we run them separately?
+  - No, it has to be done via `colosseumcli`.
 - Can scenarios take more than 600 seconds (as on SCOPEs [GitHub repo](https://github.com/wineslab/colosseum-scope#scope-cellular-scenarios-for-colosseum-network-emulator))?
+  - Yes, they can be cycled using `-c` option.
 - Do certain scenarios assume certain numbers of nodes in the reservation?
+  - No, we can run any number of nodes (in accordance with the SCOPE config file we use).

 <a name="bugs"></a>
 ## Bugs